How does the Tectum Blockchain work?

 Does all the Blockchain need to be scanned for every transaction?

 No, Hash of Last Block only.
 The actual search is done by our proprietary NoSQL Search Engine.

 How does the Tectum connect to other Blockchains?

 Tectum does not connect to other blockchains.
-In case of Bitcoin, the transactions are executed as Tectum Smart Contracts; Tectum holds the BTC and runs a ledger of the transactions on the Tectum blockchain, plus Тectum signs BTC transactions and saves them in the ledger therefore, Tectum can guarantee BTC transaction via its own Ledger.
+In the case of Bitcoin, the transactions are executed as Tectum Smart Contracts; Tectum holds the BTC and runs a ledger of the transactions on the Tectum blockchain.
+In addition, Тectum signs BTC transactions and saves them in the ledger.
+Therefore, Tectum can guarantee BTC transactions via its own Ledger.

 Tectum and Bitcoin

 What are the advantages of using BTC on Tectum VS Lightning Network or wBTS (on Etherum)?
 How does Tectum compare in security to these competing solutions?

 wBTC is an ERC20 Token, where you buy the Token for real BTC – In our system, you transfer real BTCs to the BTC Wallet on Tectum.
 In case the Ethereum Network crashes, the holder of wBTC loses everything.
 This is not the same in ours because the Wallet holder gets to keep his BTCs in the BTC Wallet, and they are recoverable from the Bitcoin Network using a conventional Bitcoin private key.